Chapter in this post:

 I thank you in advance.

 and of course all other interested readers.
-Does anyone have any experience of how far the Thunderbolt 4 hubs and docks are "backwards compatible with USB-C?
+Has anyone had any experience as to how far the Thunderbolt 4 hubs and docks are “backward compatible with USB-C?

 It is clear that the (entire) screen functionality cannot be used (e.g. due to a lack of bandwidth).
 But are the thunderbolt4-hubs to be used as a USB-C hub, i.e. are the USB-c ports usable?